Aravinda89/Project-Portfolio/README.md

 Developed a comprehensive system for medical document classification and OCR.

 - Implemented a medical image type classifier to distinguish between different types of medical documents such as patient medical records and diagnosis proofs.
 Utilized keyword search for further classification.
-- Developed a document image quality check model to separate good quality images from bad quality ones, ensuring accurate OCR results.
-- Implemented a handwritten document detection algorithm to distinguish handwritten documents from printed ones.
-- Integrated BaiduOCR for OCR processing of medical document images, providing accurate text extraction.
-- Technologies Utilized: CNN, Keras, TensorFlow, OpenCV, Python, Image Recognition, Object Detection, OCR

----

-**Table Detection in Medical Documents and OCR**

-Developed a system to detect tables within medical documents and extract information using OCR.

-- Utilized Keras, TensorFlow, and OpenCV for table detection employing object detection techniques.
-- Implemented OCR to extract information contained within the detected tables.
-- Successfully integrated the system to accurately detect tables and extract information from medical documents.
-- Technologies Utilized: Keras, TensorFlow, OpenCV, Python, Object Detection, OCR

----

-**Image Watermarking with Company Logo**

-Implemented a system to add a unique company watermark to images using OpenCV.

-- Utilized OpenCV and Python for efficient image processing and watermarking.
-- Integrated a unique company logo as a watermark to ensure image authenticity and branding.
-- Successfully applied the watermarking process to images, preserving their original content while adding the company's branding.
-- Technologies Utilized: OpenCV, Python

----